WisdomTree Multi Asset Issuer Public Limited Company Programme for the issuance of Collateralised ETP Securities

 EXISTING AND NEW SECURITY IDENTIFIERS FOR TRADING LINES OF THE AFFECTED SECURITIES

-New ISINs, SEDOLs and WKN Codes are to become effective from the open of business on the Effective Date of the Consolidations
+New ISINs, SEDOLs and WKN Codes are to become effective from the open of business on the Effective Date of the Splits

 |Class